Login

 Buddhism is almost disappeared when Langya King brutally persecuted it in 842 AD.
 For a long time, there was no ordination or central religious authority in Tibet, but the primitive Bon religion prevailed.
 With the help of Tibetan monks studying in India, Buddhism was revived with the help of the Guge King Yeshi.

-The real revival took place after 1042 when Atisha Dipamkara (Jowo Je) brought the Buddhist teaching.
-He introduced Buddhist philosophy very clearly and concisely, which became the basis of philosophical teachings.
-In most Tibetan traditions.
+The revival occurred in 1042 when Atisha Dipamkara (Jowo Je) introduced Buddhist philosophy, which became the foundation of philosophical teachings in most Tibetan traditions.
 After Atisha, the influence of the Indian master was limited.
-The main disciple of Atisha was Drom Tonpa, who founded Kadam.
-This tradition no longer exists in this form, but it strongly influenced the Kagyu, Sakya, and especially Gelug tradition.
+Drom Tonpa, the main disciple of Atisha, founded Kadam, which greatly impacted the Kagyu, Sakya, and Gelug traditions.

 Tibetan Buddhism carefully reflects the Buddhism that existed in India around the 11th century.
 Many Tibetan masters rejected the term Lamaism because it showed that Tibetan teachers developed their own forms of Buddhism.
 Since the beginning of Buddhism in Tibet, the Tibetan Bon religion has become a more influential religion.
 Prayer flags and incense may have been spread from the Bon religion.